cloudpassage/cortex/README.md

 * Critical Events Monitor
   * Send critical events to Slack channel
 * Scans to S3 (daily job)
+  * Send all scans for prior day to S3
 * Events to S3 (daily job)
+  * Send all events from prior day to S3

 ### Requirements